Model-independent pricing with insider information: a Skorokhod embedding approach: No-arbitrage, pricing and hedging in specific information settings

-In what follows we will consider the cases in Theorem~\ref{thm:RSTExists} separately, analysing them in specific settings.
+which is a drawdown constraint where the constraint depends on the running average of the price process, then we are not able to replace $\Lambda$ by a `nice' set $\Lambda'\subset\Lambda$ as above.
+Here the class of admissible stopping times is certainly bounded above by a stopping time ($\inf\{t \ge 0: \max\{t^{-1}\int_0^{t}f(s)\, \di s, f(t)\}\ \le \sup_{s \le t} f(s)-c\}$), but it is easily seen that there are inadmissible paths which occur before this time. \\ In what follows we will consider the cases in Theorem~\ref{thm:RSTExists} separately, analysing them in specific settings.
 In particular, in Sections~\ref{sect:AY} and~\ref{sect:Root} we present two frameworks where the additional information $\Lambda$ is of the kind $\Lambda_1$ in \eqref{ex:l}, and we are able to give necessary and sufficient conditions for the set $\RST(\mu;\Lambda)$ to be non-empty, hence strengthening the result in case~\ref{item:1_RST} of Theorem~\ref{thm:RSTExists}.
-Moreover, in Section~\ref{sect:var} we consider the additional information $\Lambda$ to be of the kind $\Lambda_2$ in \eqref{ex:l} and, for options on variance, we determine the primal optimizers by means of our constrained monotonicity principle (Theorem~\ref{thm:mp}), as well as the dual optimizers.
+In Theorem \ref{thm:constRoot}, we will exemplify the power of the monotonicity principle by showing the structure of the solutions to a Root-type optimisation problem with an Az\'ema-Yor-type constraint.
+Moreover, in Section~\ref{sect:var} we consider the additional information $\Lambda$ to be of the kind $\Lambda_2$ in \eqref{ex:l} and, for options on variance, we determine the primal optimisers by means of our constrained monotonicity principle (Theorem~\ref{thm:mp}), as well as the dual optimisers.

 We remark that the first two cases imply results and constraints for the third case also, e.g.\ Theorems \ref{thm:exay} and \ref{thm:root} directly imply necessary conditions for the third case.
 More generally, using the monotonicity principle Theorem \ref{thm:mp} one can derive the corresponding versions of Root and Az\'ema-Yor embedding with a general time-space starting law (cf.\ Section \ref{sect:var} for the case of Root).
-Using similar arguments as in the proof of Theorem \ref{thm:exay} and \ref{thm:root} with slightly more notation one can derive the corresponding versions of these results keeping also track of the condition $\underline\tau \leq t$.
+Using similar arguments as in the proof of Theorem \ref{thm:exay} and \ref{thm:root}, with slightly more notation, one can derive the corresponding versions of these results keeping also track of the condition $\underline\tau \leq t$ implying necessary and sufficient conditions for the case $\Lambda_3$.
+We omit the details.